Senior Lecturer in Modern History, the Department of History and Politics, Liverpool Hope University.

 Honours and Prizes:

-2. 2016-2017 John Antcliffe Memorial Fund Grant, The Churchill Archives Centre, Cambridge University
+2. 2016-2017 John Antcliffe Memorial Fund Grant, The Churchill Archives Centre, University of Cambridge

 1. British Higher Education Academy Teaching Fellowship